balderdashy/sails-docs/concepts/Middleware/Middleware.md

     ],

-    // Define a custom HTTP middleware fn with the key `foobar`:
+    // An example of a custom HTTP middleware function:
     foobar: (function (){
-      console.log('Setting up `foobar` (HTTP middleware)...');
+      console.log('Initializing `foobar` (HTTP middleware)...');
       return function (req,res,next) {
         console.log('Received HTTP request: '+req.method+' '+req.path);
         return next();
       };
     })(),

-    // Define another couple of custom HTTP middleware fns with keys `passportInit` and `passportSession`
+    // An example of a couple of 3rd-party HTTP middleware functions:
     // (notice that this time we're using an existing middleware library from npm) passportInit    : (function (){
       var passport = require('passport');